The Bizarre Case of the Indian Jeweller, $1.8 billion and an Antiguan Passport

 Choksi also managed to get Interpol to remove him from their Red list for wanted fugitives due to this incident.
-They agreed that being on the Red List would jeopardise his right to a fair trial and that his removal from Antigua to Dominica was an attempt to extract him.
+They agreed that being on the Red List would jeopardize his right to a fair trial and that his removal from Antigua to Dominica was an attempt to extract him.

-Everyone has the right to use international laws and the laws of the country they’re into avoid extradition.
+Everyone has the right to use international laws and the laws of the country they’re in to avoid extradition.
 This case has shown that, despite the wishes of the Antiguan government to strip his citizenship and deport him to India, that they must comply with the letter of the law.
 The government has now said they will do that.

 As an Antiguan citizen, Choksi has demanded that the circumstances of the abduction attempt be investigated to the full extent of the law.